 Cons: Bass and treble might not satisfy everyone

-The Focal Radiance is available to pre-order now at Audio 46.
+The Focal Radiance is available to order at Audio 46.

 MAJORHIFI may get a commission from retail offers.